mohamedmahroofa/home-town/README.md

 # Getting Started
-This was taugh to in Scrimba, Huge shout out to them.
+This was taugh to in Scrimba, huge shout out to them.